Newcastle University Student Exhibitions

 An exhibition organised by Kathryn Lunt and Alice Johnson on behalf of The Newcastle University Textile Forum.

 The Newcastle University Textiles Forum has run a new project, in which artists were challenged to transform the same square of calico fabric into an artwork reflecting their own practice while also showcasing the versatility of the textiles.
-The resulting artworks will be displayed in the High Bridge Works reception from November 26th – December 5th 2024.
+The resulting artworks were displayed in the High Bridge Works reception.

 The forum was started to introduce new people to textiles as well as creating a space to share knowledge and techniques.
 They hold a belief textiles are often overlooked as a medium, especially in fine art education, are therefore are excited to showcase the variety of practices within the textiles field.